VueFileManager/vuefilemanager/README.md

 These instructions is applicable for all updates.
 Please follow this step:

 - Just rewrite all project files with new excluded `/.env` file and `/storage` folder.
 These items must be preserved!

+### Update from 1.7.10 to 1.7.11
+Before upload new files to your hosting, log in to VueFileManager as Admin.
+After uploading new files on your webhosting, visit this url `your-domain.com/service/upgrade-database` for upgrading your database.

 ### Update from 1.7.8 to 1.7.9
 After rewrited old files with new files, log in as admin to the app and go to `your-domain.com/service/upgrade-database`.
 This will upgrade your database on the background.